-To create a target file-system image that can be used on a single board computer, use RedHawk Architect on a supported host system to perform the following steps:
+To create a target system image, use RedHawk Architect on a supported host system to perform the following steps:

 - 1. Select the software to install in the image. - 2.
 Configure the image. - 3.
-Customize the image for your embedded application.

-4. Deploy the image on your target boards or to virtual machines.
+Customize the image for your application. - 4.
+Deploy the image on your target boards or to virtual machines.